How does the stock market affect your life insurance policy?

 Universal life insurance

-Indexed universal life insurance policies have a variable interest rate that is based on a stock market index, as do indexed whole life policies.
+Indexed universal life insurance policies have a variable interest rate that’s based on a stock market index, as do indexed whole life policies.
 (Traditional universal life policies aren’t attached to any market index and are instead based on a minimum interest rate set by the insurer.)

-They are most commonly set on the S&P 500 index, though the policy usually has a floor and a cap in terms of how low or high your cash value interest can build.
-Most policies have a floor of 0% and cap gains between 8% and 10%.
+Universal life insurance policies are most commonly set on the S&P 500 index, though there are limits to how much or how little interest you can gain.
+Most policies have a floor of 0% and a cap between 8% and 10%.

 When there’s a lot of volatility in the market, the guaranteed floor set by the insurer means that in theory, your cash value won’t depreciate.